delboy1978uk/swift-playground/project16/README.md

 - run the app and you should have a nice map
 ## Annotations and coordinates
 - open assistant editor and create an outlet for the map view called `mapView`
+- ctrl drag the map view to the orange and white view controller icon and set the delegate for the map view to our view controller
 - create new iOS > Source > Cocoa Touch Class
 - Call it Capital and subclass of NSObject
 - implement MKAnnotation